 The Consumer Bankers Association (CBA) is a trade association for today's leaders in retail banking - banking services geared toward consumers and small businesses.

 There is now an amazing number of economics institutions on the Worldwide Web.
-This is an attempt by Christian Zimmermann (Economic Research Department, Federal Reserve Bank of St. Louis) to index them.
+This is an attempt by Christian Zimmermann (Research Division, Federal Reserve Bank of St. Louis) to index them.

 The Federal Financial Institutions Examination Council (FFIEC) is a formal interagency body empowered to prescribe uniform principles, standards, and report forms for the federal examination of financial institutions by the Board of Governors of the Federal Reserve System (FRB), the Federal Deposit Insurance Corporation (FDIC), the National Credit Union Administration (NCUA), the Office of the Comptroller of the Currency (OCC), and the Consumer Financial Protection Bureau (CFPB), and to make recommendations to promote uniformity in the supervision of financial institutions.
 In 2006, the State Liaison Committee (SLC) was added to the Council as a voting member.
-The SLC includes representatives from the Conference of State Bank Supervisors (CSBS), the American Council of State Savings Supervisors (ACSSS), and the National Association of State Credit Union Supervisors (NASCUS).
+The SLC includes five representatives from the Conference of State Bank Supervisors (CSBS); the American Council of State Savings Supervisors (ACSSS); the National Association of State Credit Union Supervisors (NASCUS); and state bank departments.

 The Bank Insurance & Securities Association (BISA) was formed in October 2002 as a result of the Bank Securities Association (BSA) and the Financial Institutions Insurance Association (FIIA) merger.
-The Association is dedicated to serving those responsible for the marketing of securities, insurance and other investment products through the financial services channel.
+The Association is dedicated to serving those responsible for the marketing of securities, insurance, and other investment products and advisory services through the financial services channel.

 The Bankers Association for Finance and Trade (BAFT) is the association for organizations actively engaged in international transaction banking.
 Its primary mission is to contribute to the safety and soundness of the global financial system.
 BAFT serves as the leading forum for bringing the financial community and its suppliers together to collaborate on shaping market practices, influencing regulation and legislation through global advocacy, and developing and adapting new and existing instruments that facilitate the settlement of products and service offerings for clients.